Kermes vermilio

 Kermes vermilio is a species of Kermes that feeds on trees.
-Some of the species are used by humans to make vermilion; though a mineral form used in many cultures and discovered at a similar time is cinnabar (crystallized HgS, mercury sulfide).
+It is used by humans to make vermilion, though a mineral form used in many cultures and discovered at a similar time is cinnabar (crystallized HgS, mercury sulfide).

-Sister species

 The word (and dye) crimson is a corruption-derivative of kermes - the organism's genus, chiefly referring to its other species.